Orange Rili Shrimp (Neocaridina davidi)

 Many customers ask about shrimp gravel versus sand for shrimp tank.
 Both can work.
 Fine dark gravel is practical because it traps less debris on the surface and gives shrimp secure footing.
 Fine sand also works well, especially if you want a softer natural look, but it should not compact heavily.
 The best sand for shrimp tank is inert, clean, and used in a shallow layer.
 If you prefer gravel, choose rounded grains rather than sharp-edged decorative stones.
 In either case, a dark substrate often helps colour morphs look richer.

 The best plants for shrimp tank are mosses, fine-leaved stems, floating plants, and epiphytes that collect biofilm.
 Great options include Java moss, Christmas moss, Subwassertang, Anubias nana, Bucephalandra, Java fern, guppy grass, hornwort, and floating frogbit.
-A randomly selected deluxe freshwater shrimp with plants layout is not just prettier; it is safer for moulting shrimp and newborn shrimplets.
-A randomly selected deluxe freshwater shrimp in planted aquarium setup almost always outperforms a bare tank for survival and breeding.
+A planted layout is not just prettier; it is safer for moulting shrimp and newborn shrimplets.
+A well-planted aquarium almost always outperforms a bare tank for survival and breeding.

 For keepers comparing morphs, shrimp such as Yellow Fire Shrimp, Super Red Sakura Shrimp, Blue Rili Shrimp, and Orange Sakura Shrimp all appreciate the same style of planted environment.